GTOliver/beep/README.md

 Add noises to your code: for debugging or just to hear the rhythms of your creations.

-Beep can be turned off at compile-time without changing your code, and keeps your release builds free of bloat.
+Beep can be turned off at compile-time without changing your code.

 ## Usage